praneet1988/ELeFHAnt/README.md

 ## What each parameter is?
 ```
-seurat.objects: a list of processed seurat objects with Celltypes column in their respective meta.data to perform integration on.
+seurat.objects: a list of processed seurat objects (DefaultAssay should be set to "RNA") with Celltypes column in their respective meta.data to perform integration on.

 perform_integration: logical Indicator (TRUE or FALSE) to perform integration using list of seurat.objects